mcdemarco/the-new-kitchen-cookbook/_contents/README.md

 There is a script at the top level to gather tags (`tag.sh`) and write them to `tags.yaml` here.
 The Liquid that uses the both YAML files to make tag index pages is in my fork of Left [here](https://github.com/mcdemarco/left/blob/website/_layouts/recipeTagIndex.html).
-Note that new html targets need to be created for new tags.
+Note that new html targets need to be manually created for new tag (indicies) and added to `_includes/recipeIndices.html`.

 For reference, an example of the Liquid that makes index pages for flags is [here](https://github.com/mcdemarco/left/blob/website/recipes/indices/favorites.html), and some Liquid to just alphabetize the whole list is [here](https://github.com/mcdemarco/left/blob/website/recipes/indices/alphabetical.html).